 There were five of us in this apartment that could easily fit about 62 people.
 The apartment was super huge, ultra modern, brand newly renovated, complete with everything, tallest ceilings I’ve ever seen, and unbelievably dirt cheap.
 Like, after three years I’m still pretty sure someone did some math wrong.

 I cannot recommend this place enough.
 For the price, the location, the service, the unreal quality and value of what we received, and for the Jacuzzi tub.
-For more information on this amazing apartment (what we paid, tons of pictures, and how to book the exact same one) check out my post on the best of Prague.
+For more details and images, check out Masna 19.

 Another place I regularly stay in Prague is the K+K Hotel Central.
 It’s on the border of Old Town and New Town, within walking distance to so many of these cool Prague experiences, but just enough out of the tourist center that you feel like you’re really living the local Prague life.